Joe’s Extended Bio

 He champions the metamorphosis of the masculine into a cooperative, synergistic, gentle and kind way of being.
 He is here to ignite the playful child in us, to help us see God in all things, including ourselves and each other.

-Seventh of eight kids, he grew up on a farm in Southern Maine.
-When he was fifteen, during a family counseling session over the suicide of his brother, he recognized that we are the guardians of our own reality, and that it is only our unconscious beliefs and ability to communicate clearly that limit us.
-At the age of 22, in a desire to deepen his love of nature, he built a log cabin in the woods and lived off the grid for a year.
+Seventh of eight kids, he grew up fishing, hunting and gardening on a farm in southern Maine.
+When he was fifteen, during a family counseling session over the suicide of his brother, he recognized that we are the guardians of our own reality, and that it is only our unconscious beliefs that limit us.
+At the age of 22, in a desire to deepen his love of nature, he hand-built a log cabin and lived off the grid in the north Maine woods for a year.

 One north Maine winter was enough (!) and after that he moved to Boston and joined a Spiritualist church.
-Over the next decade he had a private healing practice using shiatsu, reflexology and flower essences, and worked as a healer using the laying on of hands in local churches and hospitals.
+Over the next decade he had a private healing practice using shiatsu, reflexology and flower essences, and worked as a hands-on healer in local churches and hospitals.

-Realizing that the physical illnesses he was treating had their origins in our thoughts and beliefs, he studied psychosynthesis, the forerunner of the holistic movement, and by 1987 he had a full-time private psychotherapy practice.
+Realizing that the physical illnesses he was treating had their origins in our thoughts and beliefs, he studied psychosynthesis and in 1987 he had a full-time private psychotherapy practice.
 He volunteered in a domestic violence program, counseled male batterers and spoken in prisons to violent offenders.

-To balance his healing work and maintain his connection to Nature, he also worked part time as a wilderness guide for several Outward Bound schools around the country.
+To balance his healing work and maintain his connection to Nature, he also worked as a wilderness guide, leading hiking, canoeing and backpacking trips for several Outward Bound schools around the country.

 In 1990 he started his own consulting company that teaches team-building programs to corporations and universities.
 He takes teams on leadership retreats around the world, including such adventures as climbing, rafting, sailing and swimming with dolphins and sharks. (www.JoeNoonan.com)